-WHERE: A church makes a request a need for a SAM or can recommend a candidate to be a SAM.
+WHERE: A church may make a request for a SAM or can recommend a candidate to be a SAM.

-HOW: You will need to complete 6 areas of study over 2 years and take boundaries and anti-racism trainings.
+HOW: You will need to complete 6 areas of study over 2 year period of time and take boundaries and anti-racism trainings.
 You will work with a mentor and have a supervisor for guidance.